sytraore/tic-tacc-toe-iOS-game/brainstorming.md

     - **Scope:** The time needed to build this app will not be enourmous beacuse of the simplicity of the app.

 ### Final Choice/Idea
-2. Tic Tac Toe Gam
+2. Tic Tac Toe Game